Diiaablo95/Install-Swift-On-Ubuntu-AWS/README.md

 ![ubuntu-welcome](imgs/ubuntu-welcome.png)

-Other things to consider not covered here:
+Other things you may consider that we have not covered here:
-* Updating your Security Group to only allow connections from your computer.
+* Updating your Security Group to only allow connections from your computer [read about it here](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html)
-* Using Elastic IPs.
+* Assinging an Elastic IP Address to your EC2 instance [read about it here](http://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/getting-started-assign-eip.html).

 ### Step 2: Install Swift on Ubuntu Server